What Is The Average Square Footage Of A House?

 The bigger the house, the higher the cost of keeping it in working condition.
 Depending on the types of repairs and projects you need to take care of and whether you plan to make the repairs yourself or hire a professional, repairs can cost hundreds or thousands of dollars.
 When budgeting for housing expenses, consider the average cost of services and materials in your area.

-A smaller new home or home that has been renovated and reasonably well maintained should cost less in upkeeping.
+A smaller home that is new or has been renovated and reasonably well maintained should cost less in upkeep and cleaning.

 Farther From Urban Centers